nbz1559/SaturnV-Updater/UPDATES.md

+# Updater - Version 1.5
+- Made it so if legacy or enhanced is running you are now able to stop it from the updater

-# Updater - Version 1.45
+# Updater - Version 1.4
 - Fixed some issues with UI
 - Added support for GTA Enhanced